chrisduvillard/Certificates/README.md

 ## Contents

 - Neural Networks and Deep Learning

 - Improving Deep Neural Network

+- Data Analysis with Pandas and Python

+- Databases and SQL for Data Science

+- Learning How to Learn: Powerful mental tools to help you master tough subjects

+- Mathematics for Machine Learning: Linear Algebra

+- Introduction to Blockchain Technologies

 - TensorFlow in Practice (deeplearning.ai)
   1) Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning